By David Cullen

 The materials available for SLS are incredibly robust.
 If I had to pick one word to describe them all, it would be functional.
 To fully do them justice, however, it is worth highlighting some specific SLS options to paint a clearer picture of what’s available.

 3D Systems’ SLS thermoplastics are carefully developed to meet specific performance requirements and deliver attributes like heat resistance, impact strength and varying degrees of rigidity or flexibility.

 For example, DuraForm® ProX® PA is a popular choice for strong and durable prototypes as well as low- to mid-volume production.
 DuraForm ProX PA is a nylon 12 polypropylene-like material and is extremely versatile.
-It is a UPS Class VI capable material for bio-compatible applications, and is also food grade.
+It is a UPS Class VI capable material for bio-compatible applications.

 Nylon 11 and nylon 12 for SLS